by-student-2017/QM2Thermo/README.md

 dos2unix *
 make
 ```
-- Note: Our group uses a mixture of operating systems, including Linux, Windows (WSL1 or WLS2), and Mac, so we use "dos2unix" to convert line breaks to Linux format.
+Our group uses a mixture of operating systems, including Linux, Windows (WSL1 or WLS2), and Mac, so we use "dos2unix" to convert line breaks to Linux format.

-- If you want to recompile it, just type:
+If you want to recompile it, just type:
 ```
 make clean
 make